-There’s no hard and fast rule for how much you should charge, but something in the range of $5-$10 per month is usually considered reasonable.
+There’s no hard and fast rule for how much you should charge, but something in the $5-$10 monthly is usually considered reasonable.

 A paywall is a way to limit access to content on your website to only those who pay for it.

 There are a few different ways to set up a paywall, and the best method for you will depend on the type of content you offer and your goals for the Paywall.

 For example, if you have a blog with premium articles, you should set up a paywall that allows access to those articles only to subscribers.